 On January 31, 2018, Baby, the Stars Shine Bright announced that, after three and a half years, they will close their New York, New York location in March 2018.
 To say that this news from one of the most famous Japanese name brands in Lolita fashion is a shock to me would be an understatement.

-A visit to the Baby, the Stars Shine Bright at their New York location is a desire I have had since they opened over three years ago.
+A visit to the Baby, the Stars Shine Bright at their New York location is a desire I have had since they opened.
 It was beyond exciting to have a Lolita storefront on the east coast!
 A fun-filled plan of adorning myself in a full Lolita coordinate and making my way to New York for a bit of boutique shopping and a Broadway production has been in the works for this upcoming October.

 As I learn more about the sudden announcement, I am met with many questions.
 This news is particularly troubling with the sudden closures of Lolita fashion brands and publications that have occurred recently and over the past year.
 What brought on this decision?
 What will happen to the San Francisco, California location?
 What does this mean for the future of Lolita fashion in America?